alastria/alastria-identity-entity/README.md

 ### Requirements
 You need to install [`npm`](https://www.npmjs.com/get-npm), [`docker`](https://docs.docker.com/v17.09/engine/installation/) and [`docker-compose`](https://docs.docker.com/compose/install/).
 ### Install spFrontend
 First of all, you need to install some packages for the Frontend to work.
-In order to do that, move to the frontend directory `cdspFrontend`, then:
+In order to do that, move to the frontend directory `cd spFrontend`, then:
 ```sh
 npm install
 ```